srinageswarimanickavasagam/microservices-sandbox/README.md

 - here we can simply click on run query or search by traceid.
 We can get the traceId from console during API call as well.

 ## API Gateway
-- After adding API gateway, all the apis should be accessible with the port defined for API gateway.
+- After adding API gateway, all the apis should be accessible with the port defined for API gateway from the postman

 ### Circuit Breaker
 - this is used to check if the requested service is up/down. we need to add circuit breaker to the calling service